Sorry, we couldn't find any results matching this search

 The recreation therapist is a professional trained in designing and implementing a program of therapeutic recreation.
 They apply knowledge in psychology, rehabilitation, and leisure to aid their clients.
 Some of the roles they are going to play include:

-Formulating Treatment Plans: They formulate treatment plans that will meet the individual needs of each client.
+Development of Treatment Plans: They develop treatment plans which will meet the unique needs of each client.

-Leading Activities: They lead and oversee activities to ensure safety and participation by the clients.
+Conducting Activities: They conduct and lead activities to ensure safety and participation by the clients.

-Monitoring Progress: They evaluate the effectiveness of interventions and make changes as appropriate.
+Progress Evaluation: They evaluate the effectiveness of interventions and make appropriate changes.

-Advocating for Clients: Helping clients use community resources and leisure activities.
+Client Advocacy: Assisting clients in utilizing community resources and leisure activities.